huss-osman/linux-fundamentals/linux/bandit/level12.md

 • The file is compressed

-• Specifically with gzip
+• The correct tool to extract it is gzip

 💡 Important rule:

-File extensions don’t matter.
-File contents do.
+File extensions don’t matter — file contents do.
+That’s why we trust file, not the filename.

 ## Step 4: Extract the first compression layer
-Because it’s gzip-compressed, we extract it.

 First rename it (for clarity):

 ```bash